Skip to main content

 What Are Topics?

 Turret automatically groups your events based on semantic similarity in the metadata text.
 Unlike traditional analytics that only group by exact matches, Turret understands meaning and context.
-It leverages the technology powering the state-of-the-art LLMs and semantic clustering algorithms to detect similar keywords and phrases.
+It leverages the technology powering state-of-the-art LLMs and semantic clustering algorithms to detect similar keywords and phrases.
 We call these clusters “topics”.
 For example, these events would be clustered together as a “topic”:

 • “How do I reset my password?”